ScreedVA/checkers-imp-adv-coding-proj/README.md

 pip install checkers-imp-adv-coding-proj
 ```

-## Usage - After installed with pypi
+## Usage - After Installed with Pypi
+> There are 2 ways you can run this package
 ### Example 1 Running package with CLI Command
 Run application (In Terminal)
 ```bash